-- (i) the purchaser is (a) a QIB, (b) acquiring the Notes for its own account or for the account of one or more QIBs, (c) not formed for the purpose of investing in the Notes or the Issuer and (d) is aware, and each beneficial owner of such Notes has been advised that the sale of the Notes to it is being made in reliance on Rule 144A; - (ii) the purchaser understands that (1) the Notes have not been and will not be registered under the Securities Act or with any securities regulatory authority of any state or other jurisdiction of the United States and may not be offered, sold, pledged or otherwise transferred except (a) in accordance with Rule 144A to a person that it, and any person acting on its behalf, reasonably believes is a QIB purchasing for its own account or for the account of one or more QIBs, (b) in an offshore transaction in accordance with Rule 903 or Rule 904 of Regulation S under the Securities Act, (c) pursuant to an exemption from registration under the Securities Act provided by Rule 144 thereunder (if available), (d) pursuant to an effective registration statement under the Securities laws of any state of the United States and (2) it will, and each subsequent holder of the Registered Notes offered and sold in the United States is required to, notify any purchaser of such Notes from it of the resale restrictions applicable to such Notes; - (iii) either (A) it is not, and is not acting on behalf of, and for so long as it holds a Note (or any interest therein), it will not be, and will not be acting on behalf of, (i) an 'employee benefit plan' that is subject to Title I of ERISA, (ii) an individual retirement account, Keogh plan or other arrangement subject to Section 4975 of the Code, (iii) an entity whose underlying assets include 'plan assets' by reason of any such employee benefit plan, plan, account or arrangement's investment therein (each of the foregoing, a 'Plan') or (iv) a governmental, church or non-U.S. plan which is subject to any U.S. federal, state, local or non-U.S. law or regulation that is substantially similar to the provisions of Section 406 of ERISA or Section 4975 of the Code ('Similar Law'), or (B) its acquisition, holding and subsequent disposition of a Note (or any interest therein) will not constitute or result in a non-exempt prohibited transaction under Section 406 of ERISA or Section 4075 of the Code ('Similar Law'), or (B) its acquisition, holding and subsequent disposition of a Note (or any interest therein) will not constitute or result in a non-exempt prohibited transaction under Section 406 of ERISA or Section 4075 of the Code or a violation of any Similar Law; - (iv) if it is a Plan or is purchasing or holding the Note (including any interest therein) on behalf of a Plan, it understands that none of the Issuer and the Dealers has undertaken or will undertake to provide impartial investment advice to the Plan or its fiduciary, or has given or will give advice in a fiduciary capacity, in connection with the purchaser's purchase or holding of the Note (or any interest therein); - (v) the purchaser understands that the Notes in registered form other than the Regulation S Global Notes will bear a legend to the following effect, unless the Issuer determines otherwise in accordance with applicable law:
+- (i) the purchaser is (a) a QIB, (b) acquiring the Notes for its own account or for the account of one or more QIBs, (c) not formed for the purpose of investing in the Notes or the Issuer and (d) is aware, and each beneficial owner of such Notes has been advised that the sale of the Notes to it is being made in reliance on Rule 144A; - (ii) the purchaser understands that (1) the Notes have not been and will not be registered under the Securities Act or with any securities regulatory authority of any state or other jurisdiction of the United States and may not be offered, sold, pledged or otherwise transferred except (a) in accordance with Rule 144A to a person that it, and any person acting on its behalf, reasonably believes is a QIB purchasing for its own account or for the account of one or more QIBs, (b) in an offshore transaction in accordance with Rule 903 or Rule 904 of Regulation S under the Securities Act, (c) pursuant to an exemption from registration under the Securities Act provided by Rule 144 thereunder (if available), (d) pursuant to an effective registration statement under the Securities Act or (e) to the Issuer or any of its affiliates, in each case in accordance with any applicable securities laws of any state of the United States and (2) it will, and each subsequent holder of the Registered Notes offered and sold in the United States is required to, notify any purchaser of such Notes from it of the resale restrictions applicable to such Notes; - (iii) either (A) it is not, and is not acting on behalf of, and for so long as it holds a Note (or any interest therein), it will not be, and will not be acting on behalf of, (i) an 'employee benefit plan' that is subject to Title I of ERISA, (ii) an individual retirement account, Keogh plan or other arrangement subject to Section 4975 of the Code, (iii) an entity whose underlying assets include 'plan assets' by reason of any such employee benefit plan, plan, account or arrangement's investment therein (each of the foregoing, a 'Plan') or (iv) a governmental, church or non-U.S. plan which is subject to any U.S. federal, state, local or non-U.S. law or regulation that is substantially similar to the provisions of Section 406 of ERISA or Section 4975 of the Code ('Similar Law'), or (B) its acquisition, holding and subsequent disposition of a Note (or any interest therein) will not constitute or result in a non-exempt prohibited transaction under Section 406 of ERISA or Section 4975 of the Code or a violation of any Similar Law; - (iv) if it is a Plan or is purchasing or holding the Note (including any interest therein) on behalf of a Plan, it understands that none of the Issuer and the Dealers has undertaken or will undertake to provide impartial investment advice to the Plan or its fiduciary, or has given or will give advice in a fiduciary capacity, in connection with the purchaser's purchase or holding of the Note (or any interest therein); - (v) the purchaser understands that the Notes in registered form other than the Regulation S Global Notes will bear a legend to the following effect, unless the Issuer determines otherwise in accordance with applicable law: